 Photo: @Lauramcblonde

-Tatacoa Desert: Desert in Colombia?
-Go see it for yourself!
+You can even trek in a desert in Colombia.
+Go see the Tatacoa Desert for yourself!
 Hike, bike, and explore this unique part of the normally quite tropical Colombia.
 Check out this great article for more information about what to do in Tatacoa.

 Scuba Diving in Colombia